 Our custom solutions are all volunteer- or student-designed and fabricated.

 Our Goal For Those We Serve

 The freedom to live as independently as possible and the ability to explore and enjoy opportunities those without disabilities take for granted.
 Although V-LINC serves clients throughout Maryland, most of our services are provided in Baltimore City, where more than 14% of the population has a disability and 21% live in poverty (U.S. Census Bureau American Community Survey, 2009).

 A Brief History

 V-LINC was formed in 2010 from a merger between Learning Independence Through Computers (LINC) and Volunteers for Medical Engineering (VME).
 V-LINC improves quality of life for individuals with disabilities.
-We craft innovative assistive technology (AT) solutions and training to help disabled people of all ages thrive in home, school, community, and work settings.
+We craft innovative assistive technology (AT) solutions and training to help people with disabilities of all ages thrive in home, school, community, and work settings.
 We now work with school partners through the Designing Our Future Program for students in high school or college who design and build solutions for people with disabilities.

-Beginning in 1991, LINC offered individual consultations for people with visual, developmental, and physical disabilities, a computer resource lab, computer arts, technical support, and programs such as computer clubs and an inclusive summer camp for disabled children and adults.
+Beginning in 1991, LINC offered individual consultations for people with visual, developmental, and physical disabilities, a computer resource lab, computer arts, technical support, and programs such as computer clubs and an inclusive summer camp.

-VME's volunteers started designing, modifying, and building customized, state of the art AT for the disabled in 1982, thanks to engineers at Westinghouse.
+VME's volunteers started designing, modifying, and building customized, state of the art AT for those with disabilities in 1982, thanks to engineers at Westinghouse.
 Volunteers now include engineers from Northrop Grumman and other companies, medical professionals, and engineering students from the Community College of Baltimore County, UMBC, US Naval Academy and several other high schools and community colleges.

 The Founders of both LINC and VME have remained active with V-LINC as advisers and volunteers.